Hospitals & Healthcare

 Predictive analytics in healthcare may be new, but it actually represents a huge step towards the future for many organizations.

-Predictive analytics is the use of data, statistical algorithms and machine learning techniques to identify the likelihood of future outcomes based on historical data.
-The goal is to go beyond knowing what has happened to providing a best assessment of what will happen in the future.
+Predictive analytics uses data, statistical algorithms and machine learning to identify the likelihood of future outcomes based on historical data.
+The goal is to go beyond past events to providing a best assessment of what will happen in the future.

 Though predictive analytics has been around for decades, it’s a technology whose time has come.
 More and more organizations are turning to predictive analytics to increase their bottom line and competitive advantage.
 Why now?